samsungsamiio/samsungsami.io/source/about/terms-service.md

 4. **Your Licenses to Use the Developer Kit and Its Components**

     4.1 Developer Kit Components.
-The Developer Kit contains proprietary components (consisting of closed source components and reference source components), and Open Source Software components, as further described below:
+The Developer Kit contains proprietary components (consisting of closed source components and reference source components), and may contain Open Source Software components, as further described below:

       * Closed Source Components.
 The closed source components of the Developer Kit are those Samsung-proprietary components that you may reference as you create a Developer Product, and are subject to the license granted by Samsung in Section 4.2 (“Proprietary Components”).
       * Reference Source Components.
 The reference source components are those Samsung-proprietary components that contain code that you may distribute along with your Developer Product, and are subject to the license granted by Samsung in Section 4.3.
-      * Open Source Software Components.
-The Open Source Software components or those components of the Developer Kit that Samsung is making available in accordance with the LGPL v2 license (which you may view at [https://www.gnu.org/licenses/lgpl-2.1-standalone.html](https://www.gnu.org/licenses/lgpl-2.1-standalone.html)).
+      * If any Open Source Software Components are offered, they will be made available in accordance with the LGPL v2 license (which you may view at [https://www.gnu.org/licenses/lgpl-2.1-standalone.html](https://www.gnu.org/licenses/lgpl-2.1-standalone.html)).

     A list of the components of the Developer Kit and the license associated with each component is available in Exhibit A to this Agreement.